0xsequence/metamask-react-boilerplate/README.md

 The app will start on `localhost:4444`

-To provide your own keys from [Sequence Builder](https://sequence.build/), simply edit the `.env` file accordingly.
+To provide your own keys from [Infura](https://app.infura.io/), simply edit the `.env` file accordingly.